 Highlights: KingiseppWe'll pedal from Peterhof to Kingisepp.
 This is a small town located on the Luga River west of St. Petersburg.
 Estimated Distance: 124 km (77 miles).

-Highlights: Welcome to EstoniaWe cross into Estonia today and pedal to Saka.
+Highlights: Welcome to EstoniaWe cross into Estonia today and pedal to Toila.
 Our hotel tonight is west of Sillamae, a fascinating, planned Soviet industrial town.
 Estimated Distance: 79 km (49 miles).

 Day 4: Aug 17: Ride in Lahemaa National Park

 Highlights: Lahemaa National ParkWe cycle west on country roads towards Lahemaa National Park, today.
-Our hotel tonight is located near the Park.
-Estimated Distance: 103 km (70 miles).
+Our hotel tonight is located in the Park.
+Estimated Distance: 113 km (70 miles).

 Day 5: Aug 18: Bicycle to Tallinn through Estonia's Lahemaa National Park

 Highlights: Coastal riding, TallinnWe'll depart early today so we can take time to enjoy our ride and the views of this spectacular natural area.
 This evening we are in Tallinn, the capital of Estonia.
-Estimated distance: 92 km (57 miles).
+Distance: 86 km (53 miles).

 Day 6: Aug 19: Tallinn layover day